 The cattle are mixed-grazed with the sheep flock on 24 hectares of land at a stocking rate of 2.75 LU/ha.
 The farm is walked over 30 times during the grazing season with budgeting decisions based on PastureBase data.

 The beef unit consists of two systems.
 A spring calving suckler-to-beef system and a dairy-to-beef system.
-The suckler herd is made up of 23 spring - calving continental cross cows.
+The suckler herd is made up of 28 continental cross cows.
 The calves run with their mothers until weaning in October.
-After weaning the steers and heifers are reared to slaughter weights at 23-25 months.
-We also have 20 store cattle.
-From 2019 we have 22 dairy to beef calves who are being kept for our new dairy to beef system bringng the cattle to slaughter weight by 2 years old.
+After weaning, the steers and heifers are reared to slaughter weights at 23-25 months.
+The unit also has 24 store cattle.
+The dairy-beef system of 24 cattle aims to bring the heifers and steers to slaughter weight by 20-24 months.

 Dairy - Beef System

-The dairy to beef system uses calves from the college's spring dairy calving herd that have been sired by Artifical Insemination bulls which have been selected from the ICBF dairy beef index.
-The group is half male and half female.
+The dairy to beef system uses calves from the College's spring dairy calving herd that have been sired by Artifical Insemination bulls which have been selected from the ICBF dairy beef index.
+The group is 50% male and 50% female.
 The system will bring these Herford and Angus-cross animals to slaughter weights at 24 months for males and 19-20 months for females.

 Cows have a pre-breeding scan and synchronised if necessary in April.
-Breeding started with fixed time Artrifical Insemination since the 3rd of May 2019.
-The cows were bred to AI until the 4th of June.
-A stock bull was used to breed repeats and late calvers until the 4th of July.
+Breeding starts with fixed time Artrifical Insemination in the 1st week of May.
+The cows are bred to AI until the 1st week of July.